johnnyplaydrums/cyqlo/README.md

-# Cyqlo - Explore NYC on a bike
+# Cyqlo - Exploring NYC and beyond on a bike

 ### Development setup